 The accumulated plaque and tartar also invite bacterial infection, which leads to many dental issues, including gum disease and gingivitis.

-At Woodshore Family Dentistry, we provide regular dental deep cleaning that also includes scaling and root planing.
+At Woodshore Family Dentistry, we provide regular dental deep cleaning that also includes scaling and root planing in Clute.
 Call us today to learn more.

 Dental scaling and root planing are the two best non-invasive procedures to either avoid gum disease altogether or treat gum disease before it gets serious.
 Scaling is a procedure in which the dental hygienist uses a scalar device to remove the accumulated plaque and tartar from the deepest recesses of your teeth.

 If there’s a pocket of space between your gums and teeth — caused by gum recession due to excessive tartar — the dentist also uses the root planing procedure to smoothen the root surface and reattach it to your teeth.

 Can a General Dentist Perform Scaling and Root Planing?

 Scaling and root planing are extremely simple procedures.
 As such, they can be conducted by anyone, including a general dentist or a dental hygienist.